-If you have been following my blog, you are probably aware of the determination with which I started taking definite steps toward achieving my long-term dream: to become a full fledged author by the time I retire from my day job.
+If you have been following my blog, you are probably aware of the determination with which I started taking definite steps toward achieving my long-term dream: to become a full fledged writer by the time I retire from my day job.
 In the last six months, I launched my blog, got into a habit of posting weekly, picked up a few books on writing techniques, started developing some of the ideas I had been kicking around for years and I created a separate Twitter account in order to follow members of the writing community and soak up any knowledge, expertise or wisdom they were willing to share.

 What a rush!
 I could not have foreseen the journey on which I had embarked.

 First of all, I could not anticipate the generosity with which people would share information on how to write.
 While I am an experienced technical writer in my line of work, corporate status documents and fiction are vastly different.
 The technique behind writing for novels and screenplays is a completely different language, one might say, with its unique structure of plot, dialogue, flow and characters.
-In a short time I have learned a great deal, just reading post after post from authors, literary agents and publishers, all aimed at helping the aspiring author.
+In a short time I have learned a great deal, just reading post after post from authors, literary agents and publishers, all aimed at helping the aspiring writer.
 How very kind!
 (I imagine it probably helps them out in the long run too in raising the bar on the quality of the materials they likely receive).

 While I thought all of the above were the tangible steps I needed to get things rolling, what surprised me most was that just by creating a favourable environment for my creative passion to take root, I did not anticipate that it would take off like the legendary “beanstalk”.